Brazilian court freezes assets of former Petrobras CEO Gabrielli

-RIO DE JANEIRO (Reuters) - A Brazilian state court froze the assets of former Petrobras Chief Executive Officer Jose Sergio Gabrielli on Wednesday amid an investigation of graft and money-laundering in the government-run oil producer’s contracts with construction companies.
+RIO DE JANEIRO, Jan 29 (Reuters) - A Brazilian state court froze the assets of former Petrobras Chief Executive Officer Jose Sergio Gabrielli on Wednesday amid an investigation of graft and money-laundering in the government-run oil producer’s contracts with construction companies.

 State prosecutors in Rio de Janeiro suspect Gabrielli participated in a scheme to overbill Petrobras by 32 million reais ($12.4 million) for construction projects by local company Andrade Gutierrez SA.
 Gabrielli was CEO of the company formally known as Petróleo Brasileiro SA between 2005 and 2012.